There is no right to legal representation in Australia

 Between 2009 to 2018, Australia recognized or resettled only 0.89% of the 20.3 million refugees recognized globally.*

 *Source: UNHCR 2020

-Just over a thousand refugees & the stateless are locked up within the confines of eight notorious detention centres with limited legal representation.*
+Just over a thousand people, including refugees & the stateless, are locked up within the confines of eight notorious immigration prisons with limited legal representation.*

 Our focus is to ensure basic human rights and humanitarian treatment for refugees and the stateless